 |Granite Gear Blaze 60||$270||3 lbs.||Nylon (100 & 210D)||60L||Top||6 exterior|

 In choosing a backpacking pack, there are always inherent sacrifices: a lighter-weight pack will be less supportive and durable, while a more full-featured pack will likely add weight and cost.
 Overall, we think the well-rounded Aura AG has the fewest compromises of any pack currently on the market.
 That said, REI Co-op’s Traverse 65 is a strong competitor, coming in at $21 cheaper than the Aura and around 6 ounces heavier.
 As we mentioned above, the Traverse is designed with a more traditional foam backpanel and uses a unique compression system to pull the pack closer to your back.
-While this boosts its weight-carrying capacity, it also results in slightly less comfort and ventilation (see our in-depth review of the men’s model here).
+While this boosts its weight-carrying capacity, it also results in slightly less comfort and ventilation.
 However, the Traverse’s J-zip along the front provides easy on-the-go access to the main compartment—something we found ourselves wishing for with the Aura.
 But while the REI is undoubtedly a solid value for what you get, we give the nod to the Aura for its class-leading ventilation and comfort at a lighter weight.

 Another one of our favorite models this season is the Gregory Deva 70 (and men’s Baltoro 75).
 At $330 and 4 pounds 11.5 ounces for the women’s small, the Deva 70 is without question a luxury, well-appointed pack.
 Notable features include a very sturdy aluminum frame, QuickStow system on the shoulder harness for sunglasses, hydration sleeve that doubles as a removable daypack, and rain cover.
 Additionally, a full U-shaped zipper allows you to easily access the main compartment without reaching in from above.
 We also love the hipbelt and shoulder straps on the Deva, which rotate independently from the rest of the pack so you can nail fit (or swap components if needed).
 In the end, the Gregory pack is a great option for those shouldering serious weight or who want a truly feature-rich design, but we prefer the $60-cheaper and 6-ounce-lighter Aura for most backpacking endeavors.

-Last but not least, the new Blaze 60 from Granite Gear is an intriguing option for those willing to sacrifice a bit of convenience and durability to save weight.
-On the cusp of an ultralight pack at 3 pounds (for the real deal in ultralight, check out the Gossamer Gear Mariposa or Hyperlite Mountain Gear Southwest), you get a streamlined design that surprisingly don’t sacrifice much comfort.
-Whereas a true ultralight pack can’t carry much more than 35 pounds comfortably, the Blaze 60 is rated to 50 pounds and hauls weight extremely well.
-We also think Granite Gear balanced features well with a convenient front panel opening, hipbelt pockets, removable lid, and extra-large side pockets (for more, see our in-depth Blaze 60 review).
-However, you don’t get nearly as much ventilation when compared to the Aura (we worked up a sweat quite easily) and the Blaze is noticeably less durable.
+Granite Gear’s Blaze 60 is an intriguing option for those willing to sacrifice a bit of convenience and durability to save weight.
+On the cusp of being an ultralight pack at 3 pounds (for the real deal in ultralight, check out the Gossamer Gear Mariposa), you get a streamlined design that surprisingly don’t sacrifice much in the way of comfort.
+Whereas a true ultralight pack can’t carry much more than 35 pounds comfortably, the Blaze 60 is rated up to 50 pounds and hauls weight extremely well.
+We also think the Granite Gear balances features well with a convenient front panel opening, hipbelt pockets, removable lid, and extra-large side pockets (for more, see our in-depth Blaze 60 review).
+However, you don’t get nearly as much ventilation when compared to the Aura (we worked up a sweat quite easily), and the Blaze is noticeably less durable.
 If weight is a top priority, the Blaze is well worth a look, but we think the Aura is the slightly better all-rounder.